Singularities and Topological Change for Deforming Domains in Manifolds: Concluding remarks

-$E$ is a Riemannian vector space bundle, $C^{\infty}(E)$ the space of $C^{\infty}$-cross sections in $E$ over $M^n$, and $C^{\infty}_{k-1}(E)$ the subspace of $C^{\infty}(E)$ consisting of the sections whose first $(k-1)$ derivatives vanish on the boundary of $M^n$.
-Clearly, Theorems~\ref{TA} and \ref{TB} of this paper remain valid correspondingly for vector bundles.
-We restrict our focus to the second order $L$ on $\mathcal{F}(D)$ with $k = 1$, simply because this presentation is much easier to understand.\\
+(ii) The proof of the Sobolev continuity in the smooth setting is trivial.
+Following Smale's smooth framework, Frid-Thayer \cite{FT90} proved the eigenvalue continuity based on the Sobolev continuity, and a Morse index theorem in an abstract form.
+See Remark 3.2 in \cite{H24}.\\

-(IV) The work \cite{H24} of our previous paper dealt with deforming domains in CMC hypersurfaces in $\mathbb{R}^{n+1}$.
-In addition to the actual construction of the required $C^{0}$-deformation $\mathcal{D}$, Theorem~\ref{TC} of this paper improves the complex arguments illustrated in Step~3(ii) of the proof of Theorem~S in \cite{H24}.
-These arguments now are presented in Section~\ref{S4} in a structured form, facilitating better understanding.
-Additionally, Section~\ref{S3} also helps to clarify the tedious reasoning in \cite{H24}.
+(iii) The work \cite{H24} of our previous paper was focused on generalized Lipschitz domains deforming in CMC hypersurfaces of $\mathbb{R}^{n+1}$.
+The streamlined proof of the Sobolev continuity, i.e. Theorem~\ref{T4.1}, in the present paper improves the complicated arguments illustrated in the proof of Theorem~S of \cite{H24}, and facilitates better understanding.
+They also help to clarify the tedious reasoning in certain contexts of \cite{H24}.

 \begin{flushleft} Wu-Hsiung Huang \\ Department of Mathematics\\ National Taiwan University\\ Taipei 10617, Taiwan \\ \emph{E-mail address}: \texttt{whuang0706@gmail.com}~;\\ \texttt{whuang@math.ntu.edu.tw}\\ ORCID: 0009-0000-5487-3868